YunyunsFriends/Konosuba-Verdia-EN-Full/README.md

 - Replaced all Japanese text (Names, Quests, Lists, Textures, Ect.) with English translations.
 - Rebased on Clickteam Fusion 2.5+ Build R294.14 (Originally based on Build 287).
+- Updated the title screen to differentiate this version of the game from the original.
 - Set the game to be displayed with a forced aspect ratio of 16:9.
 	- This fixes the game stretching to fill the screen on non-16:9 aspect ratio displays like the Steam Deck or ultrawide monitors.
 - Fixed various bugs found in the original release.